 The Division of Literature and Languages offers a variety of coursework within each of its seven departments-including literary theory and history, intensive exploration of specific authors or literary periods, cultural studies, creative writing, and foreign language proficiency.
-Majors within the division include Chinese, Classics, English, French, German, Russian, and Spanish.
+Majors within the division include: Chinese; English; French; German; Greek, Latin, and Ancient Mediterranean Studies; Russian; and Spanish.
 Among other possible programs are interdisciplinary majors involving literature.
-Established interdisciplinary majors include American Studies, Classics-Religion, Comparative Literature, History-Literature, and Literature-Theatre.
+Established interdisciplinary majors include: American Studies; Comparative Literature; History-Literature; Literature-Theatre; and Religion and Ancient Mediterranean Studies.
 Students may also apply to develop their own interdisciplinary major.

 Divisional and general college requirements encourage students to take courses in related fields outside the division, such as in the arts, philosophy, religion, psychology, or history.
 A strong creative writing program within the English department allows some English majors to write a creative thesis.

 The study of foreign language uses integrated approaches to skill development in reading, writing, speaking, and listening.
 Language programs are enhanced by